Coolnut99/Coolnut-Tetris/README.md

 - A bit of extra-snarky text.

 Controls (on keypad):
-Left/right to move piece left or right
+Left/right to move piece left or right;
-Up to rotate
+Up to rotate;
 Down to fast drop

 HAVE FUN!